 3 tablespoons Sherry Vinegar

-Put the chopped tomatoes, spring onions, garlic, cucumber and Cayenne in a blender and blitz until smooth.
+Put the chopped tomatoes, spring onions, garlic, cucumber, Cayenne, and celery salt in a blender and blitz until smooth.
 Pass through a fine sieve a couple of times to remove most of the pulped skin and seeds.
 Put the mix back in the blender and slowly add the olive oil and sherry vinegar and season well to taste.
 Chill thoroughly in the fridge.
-Serve as an appetiser or as a light lunch with a selection of toppings to spoon over your soup in the centre of the table.
+Serve as an appetiser or as a light lunch with a selection of toppings to spoon over your soup in the center of the table.

 Serve with a chilled Amontillado over ice.